-A list of Active sustainable development programs in Kenya
+A list of the Best Agriculture NGO projects in Kenya

 Why do you need to know the active projects?
 If one is covering your area, you can get some of the following social-economic benefits;

-• Financing; project participants can receive partial or full NGO funding opportunities to execute plans and research.
+• Grants; project participants can receive partial or full NGO funding opportunities to execute plans and research.
 Special interest groups like youth and women can access start-up business grants to establish firms or small business grants and donations for scaling up ideas.
-Besides, as a beneficiary, you can get goods in kinds such as improved seed varieties and animal breeds or greenhouse equipment like and drip irrigation kits.

 • Training; at the heart of current projects is capacity building to focus on shifting from aid to trade.
 They empower market players to improve in farming, food preservation, and processing as well as marketing techniques.